 Restoration to Greater Usefulness was Jesus’ Goal.
 Jesus’ goal was the polar opposite of Satan’s.
-Satan unlocked and unleashed his arsenal for Peter’s destruction, but we must never forget that all his attacks were kept in check by the sovereign God who possesses all wisdom and has purposes that cannot be seen.
+Satan unlocked and unleashed his arsenal for Peter’s destruction, but we must never forget that all his attacks were kept in check by the sovereign God who possesses all wisdom and has purposes that cannot be seen by us.
 Peter’s faith would fail for a time, but not be completely destroyed.
-Jesus told him that later, after he had been restored back to the Savior, Peter would be equipped to “strengthen your brothers” (Luke 22:32).
+Jesus told him that later, after he had been restored to the Savior, Peter would be equipped to “strengthen your brothers” (Luke 22:32).
 Satan’s diabolical work would indeed be used for God’s higher, holier purposes.
+Satan cares not much about professing believers who do not radically follow Christ and; therefore, are no threat to the devil’s kingdom agenda.
+Satan cares not much about professing believers who do not radically follow Christ and; therefore, are no threat to the devil’s kingdom agenda.

 The Over-Confidence of Pride Prepared Peter for Failure.
 After Jesus informed Peter of this upcoming trial from Satan, the apostle responded in his typical impetuous manner filled with the pride of over-confidence: “Lord, with You I am ready to go both to prison and to death” (Luke 22:33).
 “Others may fail you, Jesus, but take heart I am not weak like them!”
 Though Peter boldly vowed his loyalty to Christ, even to prison or death, R. Kent Hughes comments, “this foremost disciple would succumb to cowardly denial and infamous failure.”
 Though Satan was the supernatural power behind Peter’s failure, it was Peter’s own prideful heart that was the earthly means to his fall.
 Peter would forever remember Jesus’ warning, but he also would never forget the deep sense of personal failure that he felt when he realized what he had done and “wept bitterly” (Luke 22:62).
 We will look at Peter’s repentance and restoration in a future post.

-Let this Be a Warning to Me and You.
+Let this Be a Warning to Us.
 Followers of Christ must never be so naïve as to think that Satan pays most attention to those who have already surrendered to his demonic powers.
 No, the opposite is true.
-It is those who follow Christ and have a reputation for being a godly Christian who have targets on their backs.
-We must not knowingly allow him to take advantage of our weakness or remain ignorant of his schemes (2 Corinthians 2:11).
+It is those who follow Christ and have a reputation for being godly Christians who have targets on their backs.
+Satan cares not much at all about professing believers who do not seriously follow Christ and; therefore, are no threat to the devil’s kingdom.
+We must not knowingly allow him to take advantage of our weakness, or remain ignorant of his schemes (2 Corinthians 2:11).
 However, we must also never minimize our personal responsibility.
-For whenever we allow our own pride to control us we throw open the door to making the devil’s work so much easier.
+For whenever we allow our pride to control us we throw open the door to making the devil’s work so much easier.
 We fall when we least expect it.
 “In the story of Peter’s fatal self-confidence and pitiable fall every believer has a permanent and powerful warning never to rely arrogantly on his own strength.
 A healthy confidence is indeed necessary to every Christian, but this must be in the sense of reliance on God—i.e. faith, not in our own resources, but in the power given to us by Him” (Geldenhuys).

 “Therefore let anyone who thinks that he stands take heed lest he fall” (1 Corinthians 10:12).